 Once you’re in Lincoln, Steep Hill is easy to find by foot.
 You just need to walk up to the top of the High Street until you see the archway leading onto the Strait.
 A short way up here you will reach the bottom end of Steep Hill.

 If you’re in uphill Lincoln, Steep Hill begins in the corner of Castle Square.
 Just look for the cobbled road heading downhill from the Magna Carta pub.

-Many of the shops on Steep Hill are open late in December and host special events for our city’s biggest event of the year.
-See our ultimate guide to the 2021 Christmas Market to find out more.
+Many of the shops on Steep Hill are open late in December and host special events around the seasonal markets.

 For more activity ideas in the city, check out our rundown of the best things to to do in Lincoln.